 Hughes’ experience will give her credit towards the Business Capstone unit of her commerce degree, and she encourages students who are looking for authentic ways to create global change to apply for a Development Together program.

 Turn your degree into a real career.
-Discover Curtin Commerce and study online in semester two.
+Choose Commerce at Curtin.